-Most data teams want to focus their time on analytics, not managing custom-built ETL processes.
+Most data teams want to focus their time on analytics, not managing custom-built ETL processes across various Redshift clusters.
 If that sounds like your team, you'll want to choose a third-party tool.

 AWS has several ETL and data pipeline tools including AWS Glue, AWS Data Pipeline, and AWS Kinesis.
 Each has a different use case, but they're not necessarily the best options for most businesses.

 Redshift's popularity means there are dozens of ETL tools from third parties, which are usually more flexible than AWS tools.
 Here's what to look for.